Myomere: Function

-Specific taxa
+Evolution

 Basal chordates

 Published information on Pikaia gracilens (a well-known Cambrian fossil) explains evolution of swimming ability in chordates related to myomere shape and function.
 Specifically, myomeres in this species possessed minimal overlap between successive ones and myosepta dividing them were gently curved.
 In a biomechanical evaluation, it is presumed that Pikaia were not capable of rapid swimming like in living chordates.
 Several theories for this idea include lacking fast-twitch muscle fibers, ancestral muscle fiber types more like modern slow-twitch fibers, and less tension on myosepta due to less overlap between successive myomeres.

-Larval fish and Amphioxus

-Larval fish and amphioxus myomeres are V-shaped.
-They are involved in the specialized notochord of amphioxus.
-There are muscle cells within myomeres that send, and synapse cytoplasmic extensions of muscle cells with contractile fibrils to the nerve cord surface.

 In amphioxus, myomeres run longitudinally along the length of the body in a "V"-shape.
 As sequential contraction for swimming occurs, force from the myomeres is transmitted via connective tissues to the notochord.

+Cyclostomata

+In cyclostomes, the myosepta are W-shaped.
+In the lampreys, but not the hagfishes, myorhabdoid tendons are present.
+Other myoseptal tendons are absent in cyclostomes.

+Teleosts

 Zebrafish

 Being model organisms, zebrafish myomeres have been extensively studied.
 The tail-bending maneuver generated by myomeres in zebrafish requires innervation from motor neurons for both the hypaxial and epaxial muscle regions.
 It has been found that timing/intensity of neurons firing in these two regions varies, respectively.
 This process is mediated by a circuit that controls motor neuron activation during swimming behaviors, which, in turn, affects force generation.
 Similar to this idea, one study found that hypaxial and epaxial myomere activation did not always correlate with myomeric fibers closer to the horizontal septum itself.

 Eels

 Eel myomeres are W-shaped and cover the entire body.
-Within these is a mucosal-like matrix that is a-cellular.
+Within these is a mucosal-like matrix that is acellular.
 Superficial to these myomeres is an epithelial layer.
 Leptocephalus myomeres are also W-shaped and extend from head all the way to the tail.
 Distinguishing eels can be done through evaluation of the number of myomeres (European has 112-119 while American has 103–11).